JimmyVanHout/py_json_unit_test/README.md

 where `<path_to_spec_file>` is the path to the JSON specifications file.

+The program output will be printed to standard output.
+Example output for the test in the following section is given in `test/test_output.txt`.
+When the program is run, the status (`PASSED`, `FAILED`, `ERROR`) for each test is printed:

+* For each passed test, the CPU time is given.

+* For each failed test, the input, expected output, and received output is given.

+* For each error, the input, expected output, and error is given.

 ## Testing the Unit Test Program

 The files in `test` can be used to test the unit testing program.
-First, modify the path (in `tested_test_data.json`) of the file that will be tested to be: `test/tested.py`.
-Then, run the command:
+Run the command:

 ```
 python3 unit_test.py test/tested_test_data.json
 ```

 The expected output is in the file `test/test_output.txt`.
-You can also run:
+To view only the differences between the program's output and the test output, you can run:

 ```
 python3 unit_test.py test/tested_test_data.json | diff - test/test_output.txt
 ```

-The only differences between the program output to standard output and the test output file, `test_output.txt`, should be the execution times of the first test function, `f`.
+The only differences between the program's output to standard output and the test output file should be the execution times of the first tested function, `f`.
 For example, if the output of the previous command is similar to the following, the test of the unit test program has been successful:

 ```
 5,7c5,7